nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 # This allows the player to check for potential collisions with other sprites while not being included in the collision checks themselves.
 ```
 <br>

+## 🟠 Let's Recap

+### 🟢  1.
+Adding Sprites to Groups

+#### In the first part of our code, we have two groups where we keep track of different objects in the game: